-WWF-Indonesia and PT Bank HSBC Indonesia (HSBC Indonesia) has been working together for sustainable oil palm in West Kalimantan since 2015.
-West Kalimantan province plays an important role as the largest palm oil producers in Kalimantan island.
+WWF-Indonesia and HSBC Indonesia has been working together for sustainable oil palm in West Kalimantan since 2015.
+West Kalimantan province plays an important role as the largest palm oil producers in Kalimantan.
 Oil palm plantations in West Kalimantan include an approximately 1,455,182 hectares.
 Most are operated by palm oil growers and small farmers owning 25% of the total land area.